 At the same time, Iraq is moving to restart a long-idle pipeline that would carry oil directly from Kirkuk to Türkiye’s Ceyhan port, bypassing the Kurdistan Regional Government (KRG)-controlled network, according to officials.

-Ghani said Monday that inspections of a 100-kilometer section of the pipeline will be completed within a week, a step needed to resume exports from northern fields.
+Ghani said Monday that inspections of a 100-kilometer section of the pipeline would be completed within a week, a step needed to resume exports from Baghdad’s northern fields.

-The Kirkuk-Ceyhan pipeline has been inactive for nearly 12 years after it was heavily damaged in attacks in 2014.
-Since then, crude from Kirkuk has been routed through the Kurdistan pipeline system.
+The direct link from Kirkuk to Ceyhan port has remained inactive for nearly 12 years after being heavily damaged in Daesh terror attacks in 2014, with crude from Kirkuk rerouted through the northern region’s pipeline system since then.

 Baghdad has recently tried to use the KRG pipeline as a temporary route for exports but accused the northern authority of imposing conditions on shipments.
 Iraqi officials warned they may take legal action if flows are blocked.